 Paul and Amy Mononi live on and farm their Pinot Noir vineyard located just off of Olivet Road on the eastern edge of the Russian River Valley.
 Planted in 1998, the approximately 4-acre site is north facing and sits atop a soil type known as Goldridge, ideally suited for Pinot Noir.
 Paul a 3rd generation Sonoma County farmer and Vineyard Manager by trade, farms his estate with extreme attention to detail, and works hand-in-hand with our winemaking team to ensure that quality remains our primary goal.
 This unique vineyard site tends to produce wines that have noted depth and softness on the palate.
 And, if the beautiful vineyard and great fruit weren’t reason enough to visit the site, it’s always fun to walk the rows and toss a ball to Paul and Amy’s beloved dog, Beau!

 Mark and Kim Dempster are stewards of one of the most historic vineyard sites in Sonoma County.
-Their 15-acre Banfield Vineyard, located in the chilly and fog drenched Green Valley of the Russian River Valley, is home to Chardonnay planted in 1980, Pinot Noir planted in 1990, and Zinfandel planted in 1880.
-That’s not a typo.
-Zinfandel planted just after Edison patented the light bulb and it’s still producing extraordinary fruit to this day!
-Ulises Valdez oversees the day-to-day vineyard management for the Dempsters.
+Their 15-acre Banfield Vineyard, located in the chilly and fog drenched Green Valley of the Russian River Valley, is home to Chardonnay planted in 1980 and Pinot Noir planted in 1990.
+The Pinot Noir from the Banfield Vineyard is used for our Rosé of Pinot Noir wine as the vineyard conditions are cool from the coastal influence and perfect for making Rosé.